louisfelix/docs/README.md

 # Contribution History

-List of projects on which we contribute.
+List of projects on which [our organisation link] contribute.

 - ...